xuanblo/NGSPipeDb/mkdocs/markdowns/Reference-free-NGSPipe-RNA-seq.md

 ---

-!!! note "A typical flow of transcriptome analysis with reference is shown in the figure below"
+!!! note "A typical flow of denovo transcriptome analysis with reference is shown in the figure below"
     <figure markdown>
         ![Dummy image](imgs/denovo.png){ width="800" }
         <figcaption>Denovo RNA-Seq pipeline</figcaption>